shukla-yash/LF_Gen/README.md

 # LF_Gen
-Code Base and Technical Appendix for LF_Gen Submission at SRL Workshop
+Code Base and Technical Appendix for Curriculum Schema Transfer

 The experiments were conducted using a 64-bit Linux Machine, having Intel(R) Core(TM) i9-9940X CPU @ 3.30GHz processor and 126GB RAM memory.
 The maximum duration for running the experiments was set at 24 hours.